-Rain can get into the flowers & make the pollen wet.
-This may affect the resulting fruit.
-Often, if there's rain on the north side, those dragon fruit flowers on the north side will produce smaller fruits than those on the south side for example.
+In some cases, rain can get into the dragon fruit flowers & make the pollen wet.
+This may affect the resulting fruits.
+Often, if there is rain on the north side, you may see those dragon fruit flowers on the north side produce smaller fruits than those on the south side for example.

 The wind may blow some pollen away from the anthers (the male part).
-This can reduce the number of pollen getting into the stigma (the female part).
+This can reduce the amount of pollen getting into the stigma (the female part).
 Mildew, especially those containing small pieces of salt, can also affect the pollen quality.
 With fewer good pollen, although the plants may fruit, the fruits may not reach its full potential sizes.
 Thus, they are comparatively smaller.

-Using too much fertilizer can weaken the pitaya overtime.
+Using too much fertilizer can weaken also the pitaya overtime.
 If you feed the plants at the wrong time, for example when the fruit is already forming, it can turn the fruit dark green & make it slow to grow.
-Comparing two dragon fruit branches, the dark green & light green, the light green one almost always nourishes the fruit better from one grower's experience.
+Comparing two dragon fruit branches, the dark green & light green, the light green branch almost always nourishes the fruit better from one grower's experience.

 3. Wrapping the Flowers